JoshTeperman/notes/rails.md

 <% end %>
 ```

-# Models & Active Record
+# Active Record

 ### What is Active Record?

-Active Record encapsulates the 'M' in MVC.
-It is the Rails implementation of the ORM pattern.
-It abstracts database table data, database access, and domain-logic into Objects.
+Active Record encapsulates the 'M' in MVC, the layer responsible for business data and logic.
+It is the Rails implementation of the Active Record pattern which itself is an implementation of the Object Relational Mapping, or 'ORM' pattern.

+>ORM is a techniqe that connects the rich objects of an application to tables in a relational database management system.

+Active Record abstracts database table data, database access, and domain-logic into Objects, facilitating the creation and use of 'business objects' whos data requires persistent storage to a database.

+In the Active Record pattern, Objects carry both persistent data and behaviour which operates on that data.

 From DHH first release of Rails 0.5.0 http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-talk/107370